Use the tabs below to learn more about the Housing Policies and Processes:

 Interim/ Summer Housing

-Interim Housing and Summer Housing applications will be available on-line through the Residential Center website.
-Spring Housing will close for the semester at 6:00 PM on Thursday, May 10, 2018.
+Interim Housing and Summer Housing applications will be available to current Bentley students online through the Housing Student Self-Service Portal.
+Spring Housing will close for the semester at 6:00 PM on Thursday, May 9, 2019.

-Interim residents will remain in their spring assignment the night of May 10th, and will transition to Miller Hall between 9:00 AM – 12:00 PM on Saturday, May 12th, 2018.
+Interim residents will remain in their spring assignment the night of May 9th, and will transition to Slade Hall between 9:00 AM – 12:00 PM on Saturday, May 11th, 2019.

-- Costs $40.00 per night located in Miller Hall in a double occupancy room (prices and dates are subject to change).
+- Costs $400.00 and is located in Miller Hall in a double occupancy room (prices and dates are subject to change).
 A meal plan is required and included in the cost per night.

 Summer Housing will be in the Orchards this year and is an academic based housing option.
-This is for students who are taking summer courses or are working at internships for credit.
+This is for students who are taking summer courses or are working at internships.

 Summer Housing is divided into two sessions.
-Students may sign up for one or both of the following sessions:
+Students can sign up for one or both of the following sessions:

 Please note a second type of summer housing is geared towards summer student employees.
 There are a limited number of designated spaces.
 Department Heads must formally request student employee summer housing.